elig0n/IPTray/README.md

 # IPTray
-Show external IP and hostname in Windows tray
+Shows external IP, internal IP and external hostname in a tray icon hover tooltip baloon.

+Left click on tray icon refreshes information.
+Right click menu has an option to copy IP address to clipboard and Quit the program.

+Written for Windows using Python
+Requires win32gui module